Lightstreamer/Lightstreamer-kafka-connector/README.md

    You shouls see real-time updated as shown in the step 4 of the [Start](#start) section.

-#### Running in Docker
+### Running in Docker

 If you want to build a local Docker image based on Kafka Connect with the connector plugin, check out the [exmaples/docker-kafka-connect](./examples/docker-kafka-connect/) folder.

 In addition, the [examples/quickstart-kafka-connect](./examples/quickstart-kafka-connect/) folder shows how to use that image in Docker Compose through a Kafka Connect version of the _Quick Start_ app.

-### Supported Converters
+## Supported Converters

-Kafka Connect Lightstreamer Sink Connector supports all the [converters](https://docs.confluent.io/platform/current/connect/index.html#converters) that come packaged with the Confluent Platform.
+The Kafka Connect Lightstreamer Sink Connector supports all the [converters](https://docs.confluent.io/platform/current/connect/index.html#converters) that come packaged with the Confluent Platform.
 These include:

 - _AvroConverter_ `io.confluent.connect.avro.AvroConverter`
 - _ProtobufConverter_ `io.confluent.connect.protobuf.ProtobufConverter`